commercelayer/commercelayer-sdk/README.md

 <summary>How to fetch resource relationships</summary>
 <br />

 Many resources have relationships with other resources and instead of including these associations as seen above, you can fetch them directly.
-In this way, in the case of 1-to-N relationship, you can filter or sort the resulting collection as standard resources.
+This way, in the case of 1-to-N relationships, you can filter or sort the resulting collection as standard resources.

 ```javascript
 // Fetch 1-to-1 related resource: billing address of an order